tycrek/degoogle/README.md

   - [Tutanota Calendar](https://tutanota.com/calendar/) - **14-eyes** - Developed by Tutanota.
 Free cross-platform encrypted calendar.
 Allows importing of other Calendar files.
   - [Fruux](https://fruux.com/) - **14-eyes** - Open-source calendar using "sabre/dav" (open-source WebDAV, CardDAV, and CalDAV).
 They mention privacy quite a bit on their site.
 Very large number of features, and supports nearly every device: Windows, iOS, Linux, Android, BlackBerry, SailFish, and also a webapp for browsers.
   - [EteSync](https://www.etesync.com) - Secure, end-to-end encrypted, and open-source sync for your contacts, calendars and tasks.
-- Docs/Sheets/Slides (cloud collaboration)
+- Docs/Sheets/Slides (cloud)
   - [CryptPad](https://cryptpad.fr/) - **9-eyes** - Open-source "zero knowledge" collaborative cloud editor.
 They offer Rich Text, Code, Presentation, Sheet (beta), Poll, Kanban, Whiteboard, and CryptDrive.
 100% Client side encryption.
 Tons of useful features.
   - [Etherpad](https://etherpad.org/) - Self-hosted collaborative editor.
 Does not use the browser.
 Not the greatest interface, but it's open-source and you have full control over who can see your data.
   - [Cryptee](https://crypt.ee/) - Open-source and privacy focused photo and document storage/editing.
 Based in Estonia, so your files are outside the reach of any 14-eyes country.
 They don't even require an email address to sign up.
+  - [LibreOffice Online](https://www.libreoffice.org/download/libreoffice-online/) - **14-eyes** - Self-hosted instance of LibreOffice that you can run in your browser.
+Thanks @flubberding
+  - [ONLYOFFICE](https://www.onlyoffice.com) - Open-source private cloud replacement for Google Docs'suite and Office 360.
+Also available as a self contained rich application.
+  - [Arcane Office](https://arcaneoffice.com/) - A decentralized office suite with high-security and zero-knowledge on your data.
+With Arcane Office, you have maximum control on your personal stuff.
+Full-featured online document and spreadsheet editor.
+Secure storage to save your photos.
+All free for personal use.
+Thanks @taraletti
   - Note: Zoho has been removed as per issue #53.
 See [this link](https://news.ycombinator.com/item?id=18056723).
 Thanks @ribtoks
 - Docs/Sheets/Slides (offline)
   - [LibreOffice](https://www.libreoffice.org/) and [Apache OpenOffice](https://www.openoffice.org/) - **14-eyes** - Both are open-source offline document suites.
-  - [LibreOffice Online](https://www.libreoffice.org/download/libreoffice-online/) - **14-eyes** - Self-hosted instance of LibreOffice that you can run in your browser.
-Thanks @flubberding
-  - [ONLYOFFICE](https://www.onlyoffice.com) - Open-source private cloud replacement for Google Docs'suite and Office 360.
-Also available as a self contained rich application.
   - [LyX](https://www.lyx.org/) - It's an open-source (and offline) document processor using TeX/LaTeX.
 It's different than Docs or Word but amazing, once you get used to it.
 Thanks @Glitchy-Tozier
 - Domains
   - [Njalla](https://njal.la/) - **14-eyes** - Privacy-focused domain registration.
 Competitive pricing and a large list of available domain extensions.
 They also offer VPS hosting.
 Built by people who built The Pirate Bay among others. (thanks u/brais33 and u/HumbleBasis6)